How would Stance Detection Techniques Evolve after the Launch of ChatGPT?: Methods and Results

 In this Section, we reveal the performance of the ChatGPT method for stance detection.
 We utilize a special case of prompt to construct the stance predictor by creating a template of a direct question.
 Specifically, we directly ask the ChatGPT model the stance polarity of a certain tweet towards a specific target.
 Figure \ref{fig1} shows an example.
 Given the input: ``\textit{RT \@GunnJessica: Because i want young American women to be able to be proud of the 1st woman president \#SemST}'', the question for ChatGPT input is: \textit{``What is the attitude of the sentence : "RT \@GunnJessica: Because i want young American women to be able to be proud of the 1st woman president \#SemST'' to the target ``Hillary Clinton" select from ``favor, against' or neutral'.} For this particular example, ChatGPT returns a correct result.

 \textbf{Results:} To compare the effectiveness of ChatGPT, we carried out experimental validations in the SemEval-2016 stance dataset\cite{StanceSemEval2016} and P-Stance dataset\cite{li2021p}.
 The SemEval-2016 is a dataset of 4870 tweets in English with manual annotation for stance towards 6 selected targets and ‘Hillary Clinton (HC)’, ‘Feminist Movement (FM)’ and ‘Legalization of Abortion (LA)' are three commonly used ones.
 Similarly, P-Stance dataset contains 21574 English tweets with political contents with stance annotations towards three targets including “Donald Trump,” “Joe Biden,” and “Bernie Sanders.”
+(Note that, following \cite{li2021p}, we only use favor and against labels for evaluation.)
 Since OpenAI has not provide API for using ChatGPT yet, experiments has only been conducted on these two benchmark datasets on social media texts.
-Following \cite{zhang2020enhancing, liang2022zero} we use the micro average F1-score (denoted as F1-avg) and marcro-F1 score (denoted as F1-m) for performance evaluation.
+Following \cite{zhang2020enhancing, liang2022zero} we use the F1-avg (the average of F1 on Favor and Against), and macro-F1 score (denoted as F1-m) for performance evaluation.

 We constructed both zero-shot stance detection and in-domain stance detection setups for results comparison.
 The zero-shot setup means the model is directly tested without any adjustment with training data, which is a fair comparison with our proposed prompt method using ChatGPT.
 We also compared our zero-shot results of ChatGPT with other mainstream stance detection models in an in-domain setup, which means these models are optimized with 80\% tweets as training data.
 The results are summerized in Table \ref{tab1} to \ref{tab3}.